johanndiedrick/soniclab-binauralbeats/readme.md

 3) Import AudioUnit Headers

-* Two things we are responsible for setting up:

-	a) How we render our sound (via sine waves)

-	b) Describe and create out AudioUnit

-	c) Creating a synthesizer class

-	d) Setting up a simple UI

 ### Order of tasks

-* Create our AudioUnit
+* Describe and Create our AudioUnit

 * Create our oscillator class

-* Render our sound
+* Render our sound via sine waves

 * Create our UI and other niceties